jeannadark/reimagined-paradigms/README.md

 In case of single-threaded mode, ``single_pixelizer`` is called and it shall display progress chunk-by-chunk until nothing is left in ``self.boxes``.
 5. ``processor`` shall return the final fully processed ``self.pixelated_image``, which will be saved as ``result.jpg`` in ``main``.
 Elapsed time is then printed.

+This code may only be used for study purposes and all the copyright belongs to the author.